 Apartment 5

-Eleuthera – Where to stay in the Bahamas for relaxation
+Eleuthera – Where to stay in Bahamas for Couples

-Eleuthera is a chain of island east of New Providence.
-Eleuthera is also the name of an island, which, along with Harbour Island, make up the main destinations in this island chain.
+Eleuthera is a chain of islands east of New Providence.
+Eleuthera is also the name of an island, which, along with Harbour Island, makes up the main destinations in this island chain.
+Wondering where to stay in the Bahamas for honeymooners?

-Best known for it’s pink sands, pineapple fields and secluded coves, these islands are sometimes called the birthplace of the Bahamas, as early British settlers informed the architecture and way of life which has transferred to other islands.
-There are three airports on Eleuthera, plus ferry service from Nassau.
+Best known for its pink sands, pineapple fields, and secluded coves, these islands are sometimes called the birthplace of the Bahamas, as early British settlers informed the architecture and way of life which has transferred to other islands.
+There are three airports on Eleuthera, plus a ferry service from Nassau.

 Where to stay in Eleuthera in the Bahamas